DataDog/integrations-core/openstack/README.md

        source: openstack
    ```

-    Change the `path` and `service` parameter values and configure them for your environment.
+    Change the `path` parameter value and configure them for your environment.
 See the [sample openstack.d/conf.yaml][4] for all available configuration options.

 ### Validation